celestium-nova/.github/README.md

 ## 📜 Attribution

 Founded, created and maintained by ML Abhinav & Bandi Revanth.
-© 2025 SFS Interstellar.
+© 2025 Celestium Labs.
 All rights reserved.